 Birth injury lawsuit leads to $74 million jury award

-Posted on behalf of The Bell Law Firm, PLLC on Apr 29, 2012 in Medical Malpractice
+Posted on behalf of Stewart Bell, PLLC on Apr 29, 2012 in Medical Malpractice

 The most serious medical malpractice stories about birth injury cases often involve the wrongful death of a fetus or infant, a mother or both.
 Mere words, in fact, are not capable of adequately expressing the enormity of such losses or their effect on those still living.

 While these are truly devastating and tragic cases, the largest settlements and jury awards in the medical negligence lawsuits tend to come in cases where infants have suffered injuries that require a lifetime of care.
 This is true in most West Virginia birth injury cases, and it is true in other states as well.